scalacenter/scalafix/docs/developers/tutorial.md

 - the rewrite triggers for any `true` literal even if it is not a function argument.
 For example, `val done = true` becomes `val done = isSuccess = true`.
+- the rewrite triggers even if rule suppression is active, i.e. `// scalafix:ok` is present.

 The first improvement we make is to handle both `true` and `false` literals.